-The final two years of the first generation Mustang saw mostly cosmetic changes.
+The final two years of the first-generation Mustang saw mostly cosmetic changes.
 The Boss 351 and 429 engines were eliminated.
 In early 1972, Ford announced a special 351HO model.
-It featured a low compression version of the Boss 351 engine with high-lift cam, mechanical lifters, forged aluminum pistons, and a special four-barrel manifold.
+It featured a low-compression version of the Boss 351 engine with a high-lift cam, mechanical lifters, forged aluminum pistons, and a special four-barrel manifold.
 The Mach 1, which was essentially unchanged for 1972, was the only "performance" model left in the Mustang line-up.

 Mustang production is currently in its sixth generation.
 It continues to be Ford's most classic and well-known product.
-Little did anyone know that the vision of Lee Iaccoca in 1960 would produce a class of cars whose styling and performance has excited the American car buying public for more than 50 years.
+Little did anyone know that the vision of Lee Iaccoca in 1960 would produce a class of cars whose styling and performance have excited the American car-buying public for more than 50 years.

 1 thought on “Ford Mustang Starts the Pony Car”